Maryanne Amacher: Biography

 Amacher worked extensively with a set of psychoacoustic phenomena known as 'auditory distortion products'; put simply: sounds generated inside the ear that are clearly audible to the hearer.
 These tones have a long history in music theory and scientific research, and are still the object of disagreement and debate.
 In music, they are most commonly known by the name of 'combination tones', 'difference tones', and sometimes 'Tartini tones' (after the violinist Giuseppe Tartini, who is credited with discovering them).
 Amacher herself termed them 'ear tones' until 1992, when she discovered the work of David T. Kemp and Thomas Gold and began referring to them by the psychoacoustical terminology of 'otoacoustic emissions'.
 It has since become clear that some of the sounds Amacher, and indeed all musicians who have exploited this phenomenon, were generating can be attributed to a particular family of otoacoustic emissions known as 'distortion product otoacoustic emissions' (DPOAE).
 Occurring in response to two pure tones presented simultaneously to the ear, these tones appear to localise in or around the head, as though there were a 'tiny loudspeaker inside the ear'.
 Amacher was the first to systematically explore the musical use of these phenomena using electroacoustic sound technologies.
 The subtitle of her first Tzadik Records album Sound Characters (Making the Third Ear) is a reference to them.
 She describes the subjective experience of these phenomena in the following passage:

 Over the years she received several major commissions in the United States and Europe with occasional work in Asia and Central and South America.
 Amacher received a 1998 Foundation for Contemporary Arts Grants to Artists Award.
 In 2005, she was awarded the Prix Ars Electronica (the Golden Nica) in the "Digital Musics" category for her project "TEO!
 A sonic sculpture".
 In 2009 she was invited for Brückenmusik, Cologne.
 At the time of her death she had been working three years on a 40-channel piece commissioned by the Experimental Media and Performing Arts Center in Troy, New York.

 Maryanne Amacher has been an important influence for composers such as Rhys Chatham and Thurston Moore.
 For the last decade of her life she taught at the Bard College MFA program.

 In 2020, The Music and Recorded Sound Division of The New York Public Library acquired Amacher's archives.

+In 2020, the Maryanne Amacher Foundation was established by a group of her close friends, peers, and collaborators, coordinated by Blank Forms, to promote and preserve Amacher’s work and legacy.
+The Foundation organizes exploratory seminars, public programs, research opportunities, and publications to broaden public understanding of her contributions to sound art and experimental music.